geoopt/geoopt/docs/extended/poincare.rst

 where c is negative curvature.
 We also note, as :math:`c` goes to `0`, we recover infinite radius ball.
 We should expect this limiting behaviour recovers Euclidean geometry.

-To connect euclidean space with its embedded manifold we need to get :math:`g_x`.
+To connect Euclidean space with its embedded manifold we need to get :math:`g_x`.
 It is done via `conformal factor` :math:`\lambda^c_x`.

 .. autofunction:: geoopt.manifolds.poincare.math.lambda_x

-:math:`\lambda^c_x` connects euclidean inner product with Riemannian one
+:math:`\lambda^c_x` connects Euclidean inner product with Riemannian one

 .. autofunction:: geoopt.manifolds.poincare.math.inner
 .. autofunction:: geoopt.manifolds.poincare.math.norm